kanjialive/kanji-data-media/README.md

 Kanji Strokes
 ----
-Individual SVG images of each completed stroke in a kanji stroke order animation in ascending strole prder.
+Individual SVG images of each completed stroke in a kanji stroke order animation in ascending stroke order.
 The SVG files were created with potrace from PNG images exported from the kanji stroke order animations.
 11929 image files.

 Radical Animations
 ----